raspberrypilearning/sense-hat-data-logger/worksheet.md

   ![Complete code](images/code2.png)

-1. You can now test you logger by first of all saving it, by pressing **Ctrl+S** and giving you program a name such as `Sense_Logger_v1.py` once saved you can run the program by pressing **F5**.
+1. You can now test your logger.
+First you should save it: press **Ctrl+S** and chose a name such as `Sense_Logger_v1.py`.
+Once the program is saved you can run it by pressing **F5**.
 You should see lots of text scrolling past as shown below.

   ![Sense data being output to the console](images/run1.png)